sttp/Specification/Sections/U-TLS.md

 ### Design Overview

-There are two packet types that are required for UTLS. `Data Packet,` and `Key Packet.` The `Data Packet` contains encrypted and authenticated user data.
+There are two packet types that are required for UTLS. `Data Packet`, and `Key Packet`.
+The `Data Packet` contains encrypted and authenticated user data.
 The `Key Packet` contains the current cipher keys and mode of operation.

 The `Key Packet` uses public key encryption technology to securely send this cipher information to the receiver.
 This information is sent to the receiver on a periodic basis to ensure that this critical piece of information is not missing or outdated.